hoardinghopes/embodying-buber/src/posts/post-5.md

 [Gravity still doesn't care](/posts/lift-me-up/).
 But we perhaps we return today with a quiet, momentary awareness of the pulse riding up our back.
 If so, our exploration can move forwards.
 If not yet, take some time to [review the previous post](/posts/you-lift-me-up/).
 It's worth doing; let it take time.

-Gravity is not something we need to fight – we can allow the _biotensegrity_ of our bones creating length in balance with our tissues tightening around them to create a dynamic equilibrium of moving parts.
+Gravity is not something we need to fight.
+We can allow the _biotensegrity_ of our bones – creating length in balance with our tissues tightening around them – to create a dynamic equilibrium of moving parts.
 But to do that, we will need to release our patterns of stiffness and tension.
 Today we make a start.

 ## Be heavy, like a rock